polettix/ETOOBUSY/_posts/2022-01-13-pwc147-pentagon-numbers.md

 beginning, because in this case $\Delta$ is the bigger number and there might be a better difference in between.
 In any case, this can become our best candidate for a solution, i.e. an upper limit that we can print as soon as we have it (and we do).
+Having this upper limit is handy because it provides us a limit on how much we have to test for finding an optimal solution.

 The [Raku][] alternative is... pretty much the same: